Designing novel syntheses for controlled nanocrystal production

 Oxo clusters as atomically defined building blocks

 Metal oxo clusters are atomically defined structures, in between metal complexes and nanocrystals.
 They are used as the inorganic nodes in metal organic frameworks (MOFS) or a building blocks in 3D printing.
 Despite the very simple synthetic procedures, the formation mechanism is still largely unknown.
-In our lab, we develop purification and characterization procedures and apply classical physical chemistry approached to elucidating the mechanism of cluster formation.
+In our lab, we develop purification and characterization procedures and apply classical physical chemistry approaches to elucidating the mechanism of cluster formation.